 Boucher was a paragon of health and fitness.
 His practice was truly holistic, blending psychology with natural medicines and exercise.

-While he did not to see this school's inception, Boucher was a respected and inspiring advocate for naturopathic medicine and high standards of naturopathic medical education.
+While he did not live to see this school's inception, Boucher was a respected and inspiring advocate for naturopathic medicine and high standards of naturopathic medical education.